MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 ![Diagram that shows a customer-deployed deployment model.
 A customer deploys resources provided by the ISV into their own Azure subscription, and users use those resources.](./media/isv-landing-zone/isv-customer-deployed-deployment.png)

-The *Customer's other workload* element in the diagram can represent either a customer's own workload or another ISV product the customer has deployed within the their Azure subscription.
+The *Customer's other workload* element in the diagram can represent either a customer's own workload or another ISV product the customer has deployed within their Azure subscription.
 Customers frequently deploy multiple products from different ISVs into their Azure subscriptions.
 They combine these individual products to create solutions.
 For example, a customer might deploy a database product from one ISV, a network virtual appliance from another ISV, and a web application from a third ISV.

 Examples of customer-deployed ISV products include the many [virtual machine images](https://azuremarketplace.microsoft.com/marketplace/apps?filters=virtual-machine-images) (such as network and storage virtual appliances) and [Azure applications](https://azuremarketplace.microsoft.com/marketplace/apps?filters=solution-templates) in the Azure Marketplace.

 For some customer-deployed solutions, ISVs, Solution Integrators (SIs), and Managed Service Providers (MSPs) use [Azure Lighthouse](/azure/lighthouse/overview) or [Azure Managed Applications](/azure/azure-resource-manager/managed-applications/overview) to provide management and updates for the solution deployed within end-customer Azure subscriptions.

 Customer-deployed ISV solutions are considered a standard application workload from the perspective of Azure landing zones.
-As an ISV building customer-deployed software, it's important for you to consider the [Azure landing zones guidance](index.md) as you design your product so it will work with the [Azure landing zones design principles](../enterprise-scale/design-principles.md) your Azure customers adopt.
+As an ISV building customer-deployed software, you should consider the [Azure landing zones guidance](index.md) as you design your product to work with the [Azure landing zones design principles](../enterprise-scale/design-principles.md) your Azure customers adopt.

 It's especially important for you to have a good understanding of the Azure landing zone concepts as you migrate your existing customers' workloads to Azure.